cseelye/dev-environment/windows-setup.md

 Note this is not installing Docker Desktop, this is using the linux version of docker inside WSL.

 The official instructions for installing docker on Ubuntu can be used: https://docs.docker.com/engine/install/ubuntu/
 Or follow the summary here.
 If you are going to copy-paste these instructions, execute some other sudo command first to authorize.

+In a WSL terminal:
 ```
 sudo apt-get update
 sudo apt-get install --no-install-recommends -y ca-certificates curl gnupg lsb-release